apache/druid-website-src/src/pages/druid-powered.md

 * [How Adikteev helps customers succeed using self-service analytics](https://imply.io/post/how-adikteev-helps-customers-succeed-using-self-service-analytics) (Margot Miller), *Imply Blog*, 20 Aug 2020.

+## adjoe

+adjoe is developing new ways for apps to monetize and scale by improving the user experience of ads, both rewarded and programmatic.
+As an adtech company, we process an immense volume of data, requiring technology that can keep pace with our high‑throughput environment. adjoe uses Druid to power innovative dashboards and interfaces that deliver vital, data‑driven insights to stakeholders and account managers.

+With Druid’s sub‑second query latency, we can rapidly slice and dice engagement metrics, optimize ad placements, and pinpoint high‑performing campaigns.
+In the fast‑paced world of advertising, Druid is essential for delivering the speed and precision needed for confident, well‑informed decision‑making.

 ## AdsWizz

 [AdsWizz](https://www.adswizz.com/) is the leading global digital audio advertising solution provider, enabling the effective monetization and personalization of digital audio through a complete suite of advertising and analytics solutions.